Fred-Macdo/bot-club/README.md

 # Bot Club - Algorithmic Trading Platform

 A full-stack algorithmic trading platform built with the FARM stack (FastAPI, React, MongoDB, Docker) that enables users to create, backtest, and manage trading strategies with real-time market data integration.
+The platform features a microservices architecture with separate backend services for enhanced backtesting and trading operations.

 ## 🚀 Features